Home > Movie Reviews > Hellboy

 The performances are all top-notch.
 Perlman does an incredible job in the lead, and it's easy to see why del Toro lobbied for him so fervently.
 It's his biggest role to date and he makes it work.
 In fact, HELLBOY would make an interesting double-bill with Pearlman's gentle giant from THE CITY OF LOST CHILDREN.
 Finally, Selma Blair has the film to showcase her talent.
 I have been a fan of hers for a while, but she was often forced to be the brightest spot in some dismal projects (CRUEL INTENTIONS, THE SWEETEST THING, KILL ME LATER, A GUY THING, LEGALLY BLONDE, the list goes on).
 I even enjoyed her in her short lived sitcom, ZOE...
 She can finally earn the remainder of the respect she got for her turn in Todd Solondz's STORYTELLING.
 It's a fantastic performance, just one of many.

 I was worried when Jeffrey Tambor (THE LARRY SANDERS SHOW) came on board as a bureaucrat frustrated with keeping the so-called freaks out of the papers.
 But even he never once stepped over into the realm of mustache-twirling hokeyness.
 His concerns, while a little cowardly, are valid and it wouldn't take a giant leap to come around to his way of thinking.
-Remember what I said about the decent things done with the C.J. character in the new ?
+Remember what I said about the decent things done with the C.J. character in the new DAWN OF THE DEAD?
 Well, forget it.
 HELLBOY gets its characters right in ways Zack Snyder's film never will.